os-climate/sostrades-dev-tools/docs/source/user_manual.md

   empty study.
 "Data shared" studies are usecases computed in the reference management page and "user" studies are the one created by users (similar to a study copy).
 - **group name**, meaning that only users in that group will be able to view/run/edit the study
-- **pod size**: the memory size needed to open and process the study, can be small, medium, or large (by default open it in small size, and if a memory error occurs, increase the pod size)
+- **pod size**: the memory size needed to open and process the study (see section 4.1 for more details), can be small, medium, or large (by default open it in small size, and if a memory error occurs, increase the pod size)

 When **creating a study from a reference**, the process and the study on which it is based cannot be modified since the study will be based on an already existing study.
 Hence, only the study name, the group name and the pod size have to be filled out. <br>